Yaykuby/ZorKode/README.md

 *west* - Moves your adventurer in the western direction

-take <item> - Allows you to take an item present within the room your adventurer currently resides and adds it to their inventory.
+*take /item/* - Allows you to take an item present within the room your adventurer currently resides and adds it to their inventory.
 Only one item can be taken at a time.

-make variable <variable_name> - Allows the adventurer to create a variable and place it within their inventory for later use.
+*make variable /variable_name/* - Allows the adventurer to create a variable and place it within their inventory for later use.
 Can only be used inside the Assembly Room.

-craft <code> - Allows the user to craft a word or specific line of code to then be added to your adventurer's inventory.
+*craft /code/* - Allows the user to craft a word or specific line of code to then be added to your adventurer's inventory.

-write <inventory_item> - Allows the adventurer to take an item found within their inventory and write it inside of CraftedCode.py, the place where your written code presides.
+*write /inventory_item/* - Allows the adventurer to take an item found within their inventory and write it inside of CraftedCode.py, the place where your written code presides.

-place <item> - Allows the adventurer to place items from their inventory onto the assembly table to then be shaped into a line of code.
+*place /inventory_item/* - Allows the adventurer to place items from their inventory onto the assembly table to then be shaped into a line of code.
 Note: items will be placed in the order you place them in.

-pickup <code> - Allows the adventurer to pickup a satisfactory line of code from the assembly table and add it to their inventory.
+*pickup /code/* - Allows the adventurer to pickup a satisfactory line of code from the assembly table and add it to their inventory.

-inventory - Allows the adventurer to view their inventory
+*inventory* - Allows the adventurer to view their inventory